natejgreene/pyTwinkle/README.rst

 pyTwinkle
 ======================================

 Python application for iTwinkle lights.
 Currently supports only the 36 count strand.
 The current iTwinkle mobile application only supports 3 strands of lights on the iPhone and iPad, the Android application only supports 1 strand at a time.
 I currently have this installed on a Raspberry Pi and connect the iTwinkle mobile app to it.
-I am now controlling 4 strands.
+I am now controlling 4 strands with my Android device.
+At this time iOS will not work.

 Requires pybluez.